SenseNet/sensenet/docs/content-query-syntax.md

 # Content Query Syntax

 ## Overview
-Sense/Net uses the *Lucene search engine* for indexing and searching for content.
+sensenet uses the *Lucene search engine* for indexing and searching for content.
 We fully support the original [Lucene syntax](http://lucene.apache.org/java/2_9_1/queryparsersyntax.html), but extended it with our own keywords for sorting and filtering, thus forming the content query language (CQL).
-For the overview of the concept of querying in Sense/Net, visit the [Content Query](https://github.com/SenseNet/sensenet/blob/master/docs/field-setting.md) page.
+For the overview of the concept of querying in sensenet, visit the [Content Query](https://github.com/SenseNet/sensenet/blob/master/docs/field-setting.md) page.

 Almost everywhere in the portal if you come across a search box - e.g. on the main search page, portlet property window or launching the Content Picker - you can use the Content Query Language.